MicrosoftDocs/win32/desktop-src/Msi/-columns-table.md

 ---
-Description: 'The \_Columns table is a read-only system table that contains the column catalog.
+Description: The \_Columns table is a read-only system table that contains the column catalog.
 It lists the columns for all the tables.
-You can query this table to find out if a given column exists.' ms.assetid: '1ddde4e2-90a9-4dd8-a4f9-b6802d0b11cf'
+You can query this table to find out if a given column exists. ms.assetid: 1ddde4e2-90a9-4dd8-a4f9-b6802d0b11cf
 title: '\_Columns Table'
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # \_Columns Table